1422

 Humphrey, Duke of Gloucester

-The Duke of Gloucester expected to become Regent of England just as his elder brother would be Regent of France.
+The Duke of Gloucester, King Henry’s youngest brother, expected to become Regent of England.
 The lords thought differently.

-The magnates who had been in France with Henry V had returned to London by the beginning of November 1422 and added their weight to the temporary council.
+The magnates who had been in France with Henry V had returned to London and added their weight to the temporary council.
 Twenty-one lords were present at a council meeting on 5 November 1422.

 As a first step towards limiting his ambition, the Council nominated Gloucester to open Parliament in the king’s name, but only with the assent of the Council.